Understanding the rise of tech-fueled surveillance

 Quick takeaways — 5 min

 Big group discussion on interventions — 5 min

 Feedback — 5 min

-Please read the transcript below in tandem with the slides. [brackets] denote a new slide.
+Please read the transcript below in tandem with the slides.
+Green italics denote a new section, [brackets] denote a new slide.

 Feel free to add a more personal introduction to yourself and/or your organization and fellow facilitators.